Openwave: History

 In January 2006, Openwave closed the $120 million acquisition of Musiwave, a French music application services provider for mobile phones founded by Gilles Babinet.
 In November 2007, the company sold Musiwave to Microsoft for $46 million.
-In the same year, Openwave was alleged of violating securities laws by issuing misleading financial statements.
+In 2007, Openwave faced allegations of securities law violations related to financial reporting, though the outcome of these allegations is not detailed here.

 In February 2008, Openwave launched a contextual advertising system for mobile phones.

 In May 2008, the San Francisco Business Journal reported that NASDAQ had given Openwave a delisting warning for failing to properly report some financial results.

 On June 30, 2008, Openwave issued a press release stating: "that Purple Labs has acquired the Openwave mobile phone software business, which develops and markets its browser and messaging client technologies.".

 On October 18, 2010, Openwave announced: "that it licensed certain patents to Mobixell/724 Solutions Inc" as part of an intellectual property protection arrangement.

 On May 1, 2012, Openwave announced: "the completion of the sale of its Mediation and Messaging product businesses to Marlin Equity Partners."
 Openwave changed its name back to Unwired Planet.
-They are now exclusively focused on licensing and enforcement of IP that they claim is “foundational to mobile communications.”
-In response to claims that the company has become a patent troll, Unwired Planet's general counsel Noah Mesel states: "We happen to be at the point in our business cycle where what’s left is a patent portfolio."
+They are now exclusively focused on licensing and enforcement of IP that they claim is "foundational to mobile communications."
+In response to claims that the company has become a patent troll, Unwired Planet's general counsel Noah Mesel states: "We happen to be at the point in our business cycle where what's left is a patent portfolio."

-The former product businesses have also re-launched as two privately held companies, Openwave Mobility Inc. and Openwave Messaging Inc.
+The former product businesses have also been re-launched as two privately held companies, Openwave Mobility Inc. and Openwave Messaging Inc.

 In 2013 Openwave Messaging acquired Critical Path.

 On March 2, 2016, Openwave Messaging was acquired by Synchronoss Technologies and the company started trading under Synchronoss Messaging.
 As of April 2016, Openwave Mobility continued to operate as a Marlin Equity Company.

 In February 2018, Enea purchased Openwave Mobility for $90 million.